alexcu2718/fdf/README.md

 ### Testing methodology

-I have 60+ Rust tests and 15+ correctness benchmarks run via shell for testing discrepancies against fd.
+I have 70+ Rust tests and 15+ correctness benchmarks run via shell for testing discrepancies against fd.

-Note: I cannot validate my code with miri (Rust's best undefined behaviour/ detector because of my libc calls/assembly, I do intensive tests for that reason, as well as a valgrind test script!  )
+Note: I cannot validate my code with miri (Rust's best undefined behaviour/ detector) because of my libc calls/assembly, I do intensive tests for that reason, as well as a valgrind test script!  )

-The rust tests can be  [Found here](https://github.com/alexcu2718/fdf/blob/main/src/test.rs)
+The rust tests can be  [Found here](https://github.com/alexcu2718/fdf/blob/main/src/test.rs) *(the doc tests are predictably, not there!)

 My shell scripts do clone the llvm repo (sorry!) to give an accurate testing environment